Best Mechanical Keyboards for College 2026

 Logitech MX Keys S

-Reviewed.com flagged the five-month rated battery as the standout — students stop charging it between school years.
-PC Magazine awarded Editor's Choice for productivity keyboards, calling the MX Keys S the benchmark Logitech keeps refining.
+Logitech rates the battery at five months per USB-C charge — students stop charging it between school years — and three-device Bluetooth pairing keeps the laptop, tablet, and phone one button apart.
 Logitech Options+ unlocks per-app shortcut remapping that handles the Notion-plus-Slack-plus-Zoom dorm workflow without app-specific muscle memory.

 Versus the Keychron K2 Pro at $99, you give up mechanical typing feel and the hot-swap upgrade path, you gain near-silent operation and the three-device Bluetooth — the trade favors Logitech when shared-space quiet is the binding constraint.